aevri/barrie-bear/barrie_bear.md

 few nuts and berries in the cupboard and hastily had a few mouthfuls of each just to keep him going.
-Only Mr. Weasel himself could get into his house, he disappeared down a small tunnel half-way up a bank and left Barrie—Bear, Mr. BeaVer and Mr. Robin standing at the entrance.
-Mr. Robin thought that he might as well pop across the wood to reassure himself about his own propertyrand with a back in a minute gesturelhe flew off over the trees.
+Only Mr. Weasel himself could get into his house, he disappeared down a small tunnel half-way up a bank and left Barrie—Bear, Mr. Beaver and Mr. Robin standing at the entrance.
+Mr. Robin thought that he might as well pop across the wood to reassure himself about his own property and with a back in a minute gesture, he flew off over the trees.
 Mr. Weasel found the going rather more difficult than he thought it would be.
 In normal times the burrow in which he lived was on the dry side of damp but now his feet were becoming great lumps of clay as the earth stuck